 Introduction

-Modern squash clubs are much more than a box with courts.
-They are environments that influence member satisfaction, loyalty, and player performance.
-The perceived quality of facilities and the convenience of services tend to drive satisfaction and retention, and surveys of health club members have found that overall value and facility quality are primary determinants of how members feel about their club.
+Modern squash clubs are much more than a box with courts: facility quality and the convenience of services drive member satisfaction, loyalty, and performance.
+Surveys of health club members have found that overall value and facility quality are primary determinants of how members feel about their club, and Sport England's clubhouse guidance notes that thriving clubs make a continuous, conscious effort to design and maintain their facilities for all users.

-This article looks at how various facility components, from court design and locker rooms to social spaces and technology, shape the member experience across different types of squash clubs worldwide, with examples drawn from clubs in several countries.
+This article looks at how facility components, from court design and locker rooms to social spaces and technology, shape the member experience across different types of squash clubs worldwide.

 Court Design and Quality